SergeoLacruz/inventree-zebra-plugin/README.md

 # inventree-zebra-plugin

 This is a label printing plugin for [InvenTree](https://inventree.org), which provides support for Zebra Label printers.
+It allows two modes of operation:

-It was only tested with  GK420T but should work for other ZPL printers too.
-It uses the ZPL library to convert the png data provided by InvenTree to Zebra's bitmap format.
+- Use the ZPL library to convert the png data provided by InvenTree to Zebra's bitmap format and send this to the printer.
+- Write a ZPL template and let the printer do the rendering.

 It can output the print data either to a local printer connected to the computer via USB or to a network printer with an IP address.
 The output can be configured in the